Finger Arthritis TreatmentBook Appointment

 Corticosteroid injections in to the joint under x-ray control.
 This is carried out under clean environment in a minor procedure unit.
 Up to 70% of patients notice an improvement in their symptoms after an injection and hand therapy.
 Risks of steroid injection includes infection, fat necrosis leading to thinning of the skin and skin depigmentation (both are permanent changes), poor diabetic control up to 2 weeks and failure to resolve symptoms up to 30%.

-MCP joint replacement is very similar to the PIPJ replacement except the implant which is usually different.
+MCP joint replacement is very similar to the PIPJ replacement but the implant is usually different.

 PIP joint replacement is carried out under local or general anaesthetic.
 An incision is made on the back of the finger.
 The tendons are moved to one side to expose the bones.
 The ends of the bone are removed and a tunnel is created inside of each bone, to accommodate the implant.
 After insertion of the implant and assessing the joint stability, the wound is closed.
 A plaster is then applied for a few days to support the operated finger.
 Within two to three days, the patient will be seen by a Hand Therapist, and rehabilitation program will commence.